jupitersnow1/USDA-Forest/b_week/z.media/readme.md

+Hi there I noticed you digged deeper into this repository

 I’m excited to share this journey!

 I take notes during every meeting and have many handwritten notes that I’ll be importing gradually as I analyze them individually again.

-I’m thrilled about the opportunity to work with professionals from the USDA Forest Service and receive their guidance.
-I’m also looking forward to collaborating with a dynamic team that shares my enthusiasm.
+I’m ecstatic about the opportunity to work with professionals from the USDA Forest Service and receive their guidance.
+I’m also looking forward to collaborating with a dynamic talented team of individuals that share my enthusiasm.
 I am so thrilled by the amount of new things I am learning as I explore many aspect of Geo Spatial Data Analysis!